Ohio police officer kills Black man while body camera wasn't on, mayor says - KVIA

 Ohio police officer kills Black man while body camera wasn’t on, mayor says

-A Columbus, Ohio, police officer who shot and killed a Black man Tuesday morning didn’t have his body camera turned on at the time, Mayor Andrew Ginther said.
+A Columbus, Ohio, police officer who shot and killed a Black man on Tuesday didn’t have his body camera turned on at the time, Mayor Andrew Ginther said.

 The officer has been suspended pending an investigation, Ginther said at a news conference.